 Ecopart Assessoria em Negócios Empresariais Ltda. is the CDM consultancy and does not invest in the construction and operation of Wind Power Plants.
-Also Zeta Energia S.A. as well as Omega Energia Renovável S.A. focus in the development of electricity generation projects using alternative sources.
-As described above in section A.2., these last two companies prospect renewable energy projects, focusing on wind energy and hydropower electricity generation, respectively.
+Also Omega Energia Renovável S.A. focuses in the development of electricity generation projects using alternative sources, as the company's portfolio is basically composed by small hydro power plants and wind power plants.
 In addition to this, the only possible resource to be used for electricity generation at the site where the plants are going to be located is the wind.
-Therefore, based on the nature of these companies, namely the project participants, and the energy sources available at the site where the plants are going to be implemented, the only realistic alternatives to the project activity identified are:
+Therefore, based on the nature of these two companies, namely the project participants, and the energy sources available at the site where the plants are going to be implemented, the only realistic alternatives to the project activity identified are: